Expansivity theory and Sendov's conjecture: Embedding and extension of expansions

-The notion of an embedding and an extension of expansion could be adapted in practice.
-Intuitively, as the cell wall of a living organism becomes turgid the membranes expands to make room for this behaviour.
-This notion reinforces that we can in practice pinch any two portion of the membrane and join these ends together, thereby obtaining a membrane similar to the previous membrane but now with fewer materials of the previous membrane.
-In relation to our work, a natural question to ask is whether there exists a tuple whose boundary of expansion represents this boundary, and if it does how does this tuple relates to the tuple of the actual expansion.
+The notion of \emph{embedding} and an \emph{extension} of expansion could be adapted in practice.
+Intuitively, as the cell wall of a living organism becomes turgid, the membranes expand to make room for this behaviour.
+This notion reinforces that, in practice, we can pinch any two portions of the membrane and join these ends together, thereby obtaining a membrane similar to the previous membrane but now with fewer materials of the previous membrane.
+In relation to our work, it is natural to ask whether there exists a tuple whose boundary of expansion represents this boundary.
+If it does, then how does this tuple relate to the tuple of the actual expansion.
 The sequel will be devoted to investigate these things in far greater detail.